12mohaned/Educational-projects/README.md

 Projects Made on Online Learning Platforms like Udacity and PythonProgramming.net,Edx,etc...

-These Projects Are Made for the Intend of Learning only and below is the Description of Each Project :-
+These Projects Are Made for the Intend of Learning only, below is the Description of Each Project :-

 #news-Aggregator :
 a Server built in Go which pull News from Online Newspaper to keep one updated about daily news